fre-denni/portfolio-2024/src/content/projects/poetic.md

 ---
-layout: ../../layouts/ProjectLayout.astro
-title: 'SOMMELIER'
+title: 'POETIC INTERFACES'
 time: '10-22 to 05-23'
 description: 'Open Source Fermenter Kit'
-card: 'design an art experience to understand what relation we will have with future food systems '
+card: 'using LLMs to explore new ways to present data and improve our understanding of it'
 image:
     url: '/images/hacko-heroshot.jpg'
     alt: 'heroshot'